viberfoner/animotion/README.md

 ```

 And that's it!
 Your sketch should be a looping animation of a circle moving smoothly from left to right.
 By default, all movement is animated with the `easeInOutCubic` easing function which gives the animation its smoothness.
 The `addKeyframe` method can take an optional 3rd paramater if you would like to specify which easing function to use.
 [Check here](https://easings.net/) for a nice cheat sheet of the standard easing functions (not all are supported in this library yet!).

+Also, check the `examples` folder to see more intricate examples.